kryptokrona/kryptokrona-docs/guides/mining/Mining.md

 XMR-Stak will prioritize the first/highest weight pool, and fall back to the others if it cannot connect.

 Done!!
 The miner will now start scanning your hardware and will begin mining.
 Cowabunga dude!

-After the first run of XMR-Stak, it will save your configuration in a `config.txt` file in the same directory from which XMR-Stak is running.
+XMR-Stak will save your configuration in `config.txt` in the same directory from which XMR-Stak was first run.
 Run XMR-Stak again from the same directory to reuse the configuration.

 ## Mining Pools